-Usually, a reckless driving charge requires excessive speed plus the presence of two or more factors.
+As a Ft.
+Lauderdale attorney can explain, a charge for reckless driving by speed usually requires excessive speed plus the presence of two or more factors.
 Factors that play into an accusation of reckless driving include safety concerns such as children in the area, heavy traffic, or wet roadways.
 One of those factors or something similar has to be alleged in conjunction with the speed to charge, arrest, and prosecute someone for the offense of reckless driving.

 Reckless Driving by Speed Penalties

 A defendant may want to hire a lawyer because depending upon what the allegations are, reckless driving could be a Misdemeanor or a Felony.
 Under Florida Statutes §316.192, any person who drives any vehicle with willful or wanton disregard for the safety of persons or property is guilty of reckless driving.

 Any individual who is convicted of a first offense for reckless driving is punished as a second-degree Misdemeanor.
 On the first conviction, a person is subjected to a period of no more than 90 days in the Broward County Jail and a fine not more than $500.
 A Judge could consider placing someone on probation or giving an individual a criminal Misdemeanor conviction for the charge of reckless driving by speed.
 Reckless driving by speed also imposes four points against an individual’s driver’s license, and an individual could also face possible suspension of their driver’s license.

 A Ft.
 Lauderdale attorney could present a persuasive argument to minimize the potential penalties.

 Second Offense Consequences